 Cadet Disqualification List

-Applicant’s must possess a valid driver’s license and out-of-state applicants must obtain a New Mexico driver’s license within 30 days of being hired.
+- Drivers License - Applicants must possess a valid drivers license and out-of-state applicants must obtain a New Mexico drivers license within 30 days of being hired.

-An applicant must not have a noticeable pattern of traffic arrests, citations and/or convictions within the last 3 years.
-Stop sign violations, red light violations, reckless driving, speeding and careless driving are just a few examples of traffic violations that could disqualify an applicant if he/she has developed a pattern.
+- Driving History - An applicant must not have a noticeable pattern of traffic arrests, citations and/or convictions within the last 3 years.
+Stop sign violations, red light violations, reckless driving, speeding, parking tickets and careless driving are just a few examples of traffic violations that could disqualify an applicant if he/she has developed a pattern.

-An applicant must not have used any illegal drug that would amount to a misdemeanor crime if found in possession within the last 3 years.
+- Illegal Drug Usage - An applicant must not have used any illegal drug that would amount to a misdemeanor crime if found in possession within the last 3 years.
 Also, an applicant must not have a noticeable pattern of illegal drug usage at any time in their background, not necessarily just within the last 3 years.
-This would include such drugs as: hashish, mushrooms, peyote, steroids, LSD, quaaludes, barbituates, inhalants, poppers and rush.

-An applicant must not have a history or chronic recurring financial problems indicating an unwillingness or inability to live within his/her financial means.
+- Financial History - An applicant must not have a history or chronic recurring financial problems indicating an unwillingness or inability to live within his/her financial means.
 An applicant who has filed for bankruptcy will not necessarily disqualify an applicant.
 An applicant cannot be in collections for $500 or more.